 This checks, if the given serial number can be used for a new token. it returns a tuple (result, new\serial) result being True if the serial does not exist, yet. new\serial is a suggestion for a new serial number, that does not exist, yet.

-Parameters serial - Seral number that is to be checked, if it can be used for a new token. :type serial: string :result: bool and serial number :rtype: tuple
+Parameters serial (str) - Serial number to check if it can be used for a new token.

+Result result of check and (new) serial number